A few of my girlfriends and I have developed a sacred vow with regards to our future mother-in-law status that goes like this:

 5. Fold my daughter-in-law’s laundry without her permission.
 There is something sweet and generous about helping without being asked.
 But there is also such a thing as period underwear.
 Tie me to a post and flog me if I ever get up in my daughter-in-law’s lacy thongs without asking her first.

 7. Think my son is perfect.
 Also known as: “Daughter-in-law is always wrong.”
-This is delusional behavior, so might as well tie me up in a straightjacket.
+Not.
+Cool.

 9. Enter my daughter-in-law’s bedroom without knocking.
 Lots of mothers-in-law think a light knock on the door is all that is necessary before barging into a bedroom or a bathroom.
 WRONG.
 I can only hope that if I ever invade my daughter-in-law’s privacy in this manner, I find her butt-ass nekkid, riding my son – just to ensure my corneas are permanently scarred and I am thus forever cured of the compulsion to enter someone’s personal space without permission.
 This psychological trauma is a more just punishment than any kind of physical torture one could endure, don’t you think?